alexfn93/Hotel-Rota-Nomade/README.md

 This repositiry contains a basic example of a hotel reservation website developed in HTML and CSS.
 The aim of this project is to provide a simple starting point for creating a hotel reservation website.

-Project Features:
-- Responsive and mobile-friendly layout
-- Reservation form with destination selection, Dates, and travel period
-- Basic styling using CSS for a pleasant appearance

 How to Use:
 1.Clone this repository to your local environment.